CodeMeter Certificate Vault

 CodeMeter License Central Integration

 CodeMeter License Central is the solution for creating, managing, and assigning licenses, digital rights, and keys.
 Extensions are used to create and distribute certificates.

-For a simpler process, the key pair is created in CodeMeter License Central itself.
-The key and certificate are then packaged up by CodeMeter License Central in a special WibuCmRaU file for the client.
-The file is encrypted with a key of the client’s CmContainer and can only be imported and decrypted in that container.
+For a simpler process, the key pair is created in CodeMeter License Central and bound to a dedicated CmContainer (1).
+As soon as a request with the ID of this CmContainer is sent to CodeMeter License Central (2), key and certificate are packed into a WibuCmRaU file and returned to the user (4).
+The file is encrypted with a key of the client’s CmContainer and can only be imported and decrypted in that CmContainer.
 This makes it far easier to roll out and distribute certificates by simply pushing them into the known and secure CmContainer.

-SOAP can be used to integrate the certificate creation process with existing CA solutions.
+SOAP can be used to integrate the certificate creation process with existing CA solutions (3).